-I know I’ve been journaling for nearly two years, and I have yet to use a circle tracker!!
+I‘m convinced.
+Circle trackers can make your journal amazing.
+I’ve been journaling for nearly two years, and I have yet to use a circle tracker!!

 I wrote down what happened that day, then came to the circle tracker to write (and decorate) my 24-hour circle day!
 The video shows the whole process, so make sure to watch the process if you wanna see EVERYTHING…